ucb-bar/hammer/README.md

    two: "nop" doesn't do anything (it just spits the core back out), and "bar-testchip" generates a Berkeley-style test chip.

+Source for the various addons can be found in src/addons.

 # Bug Reports

 To submit a bug report, run something like